 What practitioners should do now

 While the case law develops, practitioners should not treat the interpretive uncertainty as a reason to defer action.
-The safer posture is to treat the statutory deadlines as firm and to plan around them, rather than to rely on a favorable "becoming aware" determination or a successful extension motion.
+The safer posture is to treat the 90-day deadline as firm and to plan around it, rather than to rely on a favorable good-cause determination or a successful extension motion.

 The deadline calculator helps translate the AVOID Act's framework into specific dates based on your case's facts.
 The compliance checklist identifies the organizational preparations that reduce the risk of missing a deadline regardless of how the interpretive questions resolve.